-- A C because they both wanted to work with someone else - B O because they each have different skills - C C because they have worked together before

-29 Why does Marco suggest that he writes the analysis?

-- A ^O He needs more practice with his kind of writing - B ^O He is better at English than Jenna - C C He has more experience of this than Jenna
+- A O because they both wanted to work with someone - B because they each have different skills - C because they have worked together before - 29 Why does Marco suggest that he writes the analysis? - A O He needs more practice with this kind of writing. - B He is better at English than Jenna. - C O He has more experience of this than Jenna.